 1. All graphics

 It can be argued that the presentation layer of a website is text and images.
-Text is the absolute foundation, but without the right graphics, even the best material will not contribute to the interaction.
+Text is the absolute foundation, but without the right graphics, even the best material won't promote interaction.

-Therefore, all graphics on the site are extremely important in terms of capturing the attention of the audience and creating a positive impression.
+Therefore, all the graphics on the site are extremely important in terms of attracting the attention of the audience and creating a positive impression.
 In addition, today there are a number of options, because in addition to static images, illustrations, icons or, more and more popular, animation work well.

-A site enriched with such graphics becomes more colorful, which makes a positive impression on the eyes of the audience.
+A site enriched with such graphics becomes more colorful, which makes a positive impression in the eyes of the audience.
 This, in turn, is an important step in attracting users to your brand.

-As you already know, static graphics are a great way to increase the attractiveness of a site.
-It's also worth including videos, which have a lot of uses.
+As you already know, static graphics are a great opportunity to increase the attractiveness of the site.
+It's also worth including videos that have a variety of uses.

-This seems to be most useful for pages that are typically sales-focused (such as a landing page) or offer a product.
+This seems to be most useful for pages that are usually sales-focused (like a landing page) or offer a product.
 Showing it in action is a great and, most importantly, very quick way to demonstrate the capabilities of the product.
-It often takes 2-3 minutes for the video to present enough qualities to intrigue the users who watch it and encourage them to buy.
+Often, 2-3 minutes is enough for a video to present enough qualities to intrigue the users who watch it and encourage them to buy.

-If we're describing conversion-boosting elements on a website, we can't help but mention testimonials, one of the most important elements in this regard.
+If we are describing elements on the site that increase conversion, we cannot fail to mention reviews - one of the most important elements in this regard.
 Why?
 Because we want something to back up every buying decision.
 I don't think there are many situations where users buy a product without at least checking what others have written about it.
 The same applies to any service.

 This is all the more true when the logo is accompanied by a more familiar symbol.
 This increases prestige, which is desirable in terms of conversion.